open-cloud/open-cloud.github.io.old/2_developer.md

-A Dockerfile available at [github.com/open-cloud/xos](https://github.com/open-cloud/xos) can be used to build a Docket image for running XOS.
+A Dockerfile available at [github.com/open-cloud/xos](https://github.com/open-cloud/xos) can be used to build a Docker image for running XOS.

 A minimal *initial_data.json* is provided.
 The login credentials are *username=padmin@vicci.org* with password *letmein*.
 This initial_data.json doesn't contain any nodes and is suitable for fresh installations.
-To obtain a version that contains an interesting set of Nodes and Slices (e.g., for demo purpoes), a dump can be made logging into *portal.opencloud.us* and running
+To obtain a version that contains an interesting set of Nodes and Slices (e.g., for demo purpoes), a dump can be made logging into *portal.opencloud.us* and running:

 ```
 $ sudo /opt/xos/scripts/opencloud dumpdata